AGSeifert/BOULS/README.md

 ```

 ## Data processing using SOULS
 This package provides two functions.
-To facilitate a first try-out, the first function `process_souls()` includes all steps from data import to R to the segmentation of the spectra.
+To facilitate the application , the first function `process_souls()` includes all steps from data import to the segmentation of the spectra.
 In this function, the settings for the xcms functions are predefined.
 To adjust the xcms settings, the second function `souls()` can be included in the [xcms workflow](https://bioconductor.org/packages/release/bioc/vignettes/xcms/inst/doc/xcms.html), replacing the correspondence step.

 ### General processing using the SOULS approach
 Here, the example data is processed using the predefined xcms settings.
 Two CPUs are used in parallel (num_workers parameter).
 In this case, a retention time range of 300 s to 360 s and a mass range of 250 Da to 750 Da is processed.
-The size of the segments is 10 s in retention time dimension and 5 Da in mass dimension.
+The size of the segments are 10 s in retention time dimension and 5 Da in mass dimension.
 The result is a matrix with summed intensities for the respective segments.
 The segments are named (rownames).
 The first value corresponds to the beginning of the segment in retention time dimension and the second value to the beginning of the segment in mass dimension.
 For example, the segment 300-310 s and 250-255 Da would have the name "300.250".

 ```{r , warning=FALSE}
 seg.result <- process_souls(path_mzMLs = path_mzMLs,